vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 the the `builtins.nada` phrase will also be evaluated lazily.
 As such, the first call of `z`, evaluates all attributes of the overriden set to return a set resembling `{ out = "wow"; }`.
-This output suggests that the erronous call was completely avoided as a result of the override of the `q` attribute during merge (the `//` operator merges two sets).
+This output suggests that the erronous call was completely avoided as a result of the override of the `out` attribute during merge (the `//` operator merges two sets).

 I guess in the case of merges, one may assume that an attribute in the